All Episodes

 Feel free to check those out.

-Superb foundation provides scholarships and financial support to the children of fallen heroes lost at war or at home in tragedies like 9-11.
+Superb Foundation provides scholarships and financial support to the children of fallen heroes lost at war or at home in tragedies like 9-11.

-And we uh remain incredibly appreciative and supportive of our military and their families and the sacrifices that they make every single day.
+And we remain incredibly appreciative and supportive of our military and their families and the sacrifices that they make every single day.

-They risk their lives, they volunteer their lives for us.
+They volunteer their lives for us.

-And for that we are eternally grateful.
+And for that, we are eternally grateful.

 Prices are reduced for this limited time as well.